llakssz/KindleLazy/readme.txt

 114 = VOLUME_DOWN
 115 = VOLUME_UP

+15 = TAB

 I can see some keycodes here, I am not sure if some devices produce different ones. https://android.googlesource.com/platform/frameworks/base/+/cd92588/data/keyboards/Generic.kl

+It is best to run 'evtest /dev/input/mydevice', and press buttons and see what values are given.